 Does the institution offer an online interview option?
 Yes

-Briefly describe your institution's interview process: The applicant participates in a 45-minute interview with two faculty members followed by a math and essay exam.
-The interview concludes with a tour of the school which is conducted by a currently enrolled student.
+Briefly describe your institution's interview process: The applicant participates in a 45-minute interview with two faculty members followed by a math exam.
+The interview starts with an information session about the program and concludes with a tour of the school which is conducted by a currently enrolled student.

 Link to institutional webpage for more detailed description: